What kinds of incidents warrant a personal injury claim?

 Any incident where a person becomes injured as a result of the negligence of another party.
 Typical examples include accidents involving vehicles, slips and falls, medical negligence, product liability, and any kind of assault.

-Why do I need an auto accident lawyer?
+Why do I need an auto accident Attorney?

 There are many guidelines that you are supposed to follow after an auto accident – not just with the other insurance company, but also with the state.
 Some states may require that you submit a record of the auto accident within a certain amount of time.
 Also, if you sustained personal injuries as a result of the auto accident, your medical history may need to be reviewed.

-An experienced auto accident lawyer will get your claim noticed by the insurance company.
+An experienced auto accident Attorney will get your claim noticed by the insurance company.
 They will save you the hassle of dealing with complicated legal procedures and medical records.
-Our auto accident lawyers will work on your claim for you, saving you time and energy.
+Our auto accident Attorneys will work on your claim for you, saving you time and energy.

 Will I need to go to court for my claim?

 If an experienced auto accident Attorney represents you, the insurance claim can often be settled outside of court without the need to file a lawsuit.
 If a settlement is reached, then the cost and time of having a trial can be avoided.
 In addition, when you have an experienced auto accident Attorney help you with your settlement, your overall recovery from the car accident is often greater.

 Are there any issues that can negatively affect my case?

 Do not hide past accidents from your attorney.
 The reality is that the other side may already know if you have been in prior accidents.
 All insurance companies subscribe to insurance databases and often the only reason they ask you about prior accidents is to test your credibility.
 Be honest.